maryamsafajoo.art

 The Bahá’ís of Iran are not the only community facing systemic oppression, and She hopes her paintings spark broader conversations about justice, equity, and freedom of thought.
 Her goal is not just to document suffering but to highlight the strength, dignity, and humanity of those who endure.

-Maryam paintings reside in the permanent collections of institutions such as the Museum of Fine Arts, Boston; the Nobel Prize Museum; and the Crocker Art Museum, preserving the stories of resilience and human rights.
-Through exhibitions in museums and galleries worldwide, she strives to give voice to those silenced by oppression.
-Her work has been recognized with prestigious awards and fellowships such as John Simon Guggenheim Memorial Foundation and has been featured by major media outlets, including Boston Globe, the BBC, and Voice of America, amplifying narratives that might otherwise be forgotten.
+Maryam’s paintings reside in the permanent collections of institutions such as The Museum of Fine Arts, Boston; The Nobel Prize Museum; The San Diego Museum of Art; and The Crocker Art Museum, preserving stories of resilience and human rights for future generations.
+Through exhibitions in museums and galleries around the world, she strives to give voice to those silenced by oppression.
+Her work has been recognized with prestigious awards and fellowships, most notably the 2025 Guggenheim Fellowship in Fine Arts, underwritten by Robert De Niro in honor of his father, the painter Robert De Niro Sr., a Guggenheim Fellow in 1968.
+Her paintings have also been featured by major media outlets, including The Boston Globe, the BBC, and Voice of America, further amplifying narratives that might otherwise be forgotten.